Vice President of Operations

 The Purchasing Department has included environmental criteria in recent contracts for office furniture and printing services.
 They manage the copy contract and oversee office supply vendors.

-Eco-Ambassadors are staff and faculty across the university who have completed a course of greening their office.
+Eco-Ambassadors are staff and faculty across the university who have completed a course on greening their office.
 They learn about energy use, water issues, recycling and more and gain experience collecting data and implementing change in their office or building.
-Below are examples of their work.
-To see more, go to the Eco-Ambassadors at Work page or check out the Eco-Ambassador website
+To learn more, visit the Eco-Ambassador webpage.

 Tufts Institute of the Environment (TIE) is an interdisciplinary, university-wide education and research institute which facilitates and coordinates environmental programs at the University.
 TIE is devoted to advancing and disseminating knowledge about the many ways human interactions affect the environment.
 TIE’s specific areas of focus are water issues, energy and climate, and health and the environment.